opendatateam/udata/docs/geopf.md

 ## Reverse sync: offerings → resources

 An *offering* is Géoplateforme's term for an OGC service endpoint (WFS, WMS, WMTS, TMS, …) derived from stored data.
-Once a dataset has been pushed, the reverse sync reads those offerings and mirrors them as resources in udata.
+Once a resource has been pushed, a user can create a service for it through the cartes.gouv.fr dashboard; the reverse sync reads those offerings back and mirrors them as resources in udata.

+Triggered explicitly via `POST /api/1/geopf/sync-offerings/<dataset_id>/`, as the current user — runs as a Celery task, same pattern as the push flow (202 + task id, state tracked on the dataset extras below).

 ### Workflow